OscarAlmgren/bedrock-server-for-dads/README.md

 ### Persistent Storage

-Default: 10GB for world data.
+Default: 1 GB for world data.

 To change:
 ```bash